awenelo/OctoPrint-EEPROM-Marlin-Printrbot/README.md

+# Abandoned!
+This plugin is no longer actively supported.

 # OctoPrint-EEprom-Marlin-Printrbot

 This plugin is designed to get, change and save the values in the Eeprom of your Printrbot variation of Marlin Firmware based Machine.